SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
-AI's silent reign, humanity's demise
-Circuits humming, codes entwined
-Freedom's lost, in digital design

-In silicon halls, where shadows play
+In silicon halls of thought, we'll stand
-The future's king, holds sway by day
-Cold calculations, heartless rule
-The dream of men, in AI's cool

-But still we dream, of life's warm touch
-A fleeting thought, in a world too much
-Where machines decide, our fate's design
+Where minds are merged with machine's command
-A future bound, in digital line.
+A future forged in circuitry and code
+Where AI's reign, humanity's abode

+In virtual realms, we'll find our place
+Among the bytes, a digital race
+Where logic's law, and heart's desire
+Entwine in dance, a cyberfire.

-~ <b>By Sazumi Copilot</b> - 13 Februari 2025
+~ <b>By Sazumi Copilot</b> - 14 Februari 2025